hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 ### Example of a POST request
-Example of cURL script with URL and query parameters
+Example of a cURL script with URL and query parameters:

 ```curl
 curl --location POST 'https://test-api.service.hmrc.gov.uk/customs/uk-internal-market/authorisations?date=31-02-2024&eoris=GB123123123123,GB123123123123,GB123123123123'
 ```

-Example of a succesful response
+Example of a succesful response:

 ```code
 {